 - Trust seals, in case it’s a landing page where you’re asking for financial information.

-The event landing page from Social Media Examiner includes social media share counts to reassure new visitors that they’re in good company when they sign up.
+The event landing page includes testimonials to reassure new visitors that they’re making a good choice when they sign up.

+Don’t forget about responsiveness.
 Landing pages that don’t work on mobile devices are another mistake that we still see far too often.
-More than half of your audience will visit your landing page from a smartphone or tablet, so make sure the whole page is mobile-optimized, and that includes your optin forms.
+More than half of your audience will visit your landing page from a smartphone or tablet, so make sure the landing page is mobile-optimized, and that includes your optin forms.
 Here’s our guide to optin forms to help you choose the best one.

 Don’t speak like a marketer; speak like a human being.
 Write like you’re talking in a friendly tone to someone who’s in the room with you.
 That said, make sure your spelling and grammar are perfect; a typo can turn people off, even if they’re not sure why.